 Macrobenthic community metabolism

 The metabolism of settled communities was assessed from March 2013 to September 2019 (i.e. from one month to 78 months, 6.5 years, after the setup of slabs), with a delay between two sampling dates varying from 1 to 7 months (leading to a total of 25 sampling dates).
 At each sampling date, metabolism of settled communities was assessed on 3 to 7 randomly chosen slabs in each area.
 Metabolism was assessed by measuring carbon dioxide (CO2) fluxes at the air-slab interface inside benthic chambers, at the onset of emersion period of spring tides (around midday).
-(Migné, Duong, Menu, Davoult, & Gévaert, 2021)Each benthic chamber, which is made of a transparent Perspex® dome with a transparent air-tight Perspex® base, has a covering surface of 0.3 x 0.3 m and a total volume of 17.7 or 26.5 L (depending on the amount of Fucus settled on the slabs).
+This period has previously been shown to be the most favourable for primary production of such intertidal fucoid stands (Migné, Duong, Menu, Davoult, & Gévaert, 2021).
+Each benthic chamber, which is made of a transparent Perspex® dome with a transparent air-tight Perspex® base, has a covering surface of 0.3 x 0.3 m and a total volume of 17.7 or 26.5 L (depending on the amount of Fucus settled on the slabs).
 It was sealed to the slab (using bungees) and was connected to an infrared CO2 gas analyzer (LiCor Li-820) in a closed air circuit (with a flow of about 1 L min-1).
 CO2 air concentration (μmolCO2 molair-1) was recorded every 15 s for 5 to 15 min during incubation to calculate CO2 fluxes as described in Migné et al. (2002).
 Net community production (NCP) and community respiration (CR) were examined successively in ambient light and in darkness (by covering the chamber), respectively.
 Photosynthetically available radiations (PAR, in µmol of photons m-2 s-1) were measured close to the incubation chambers, using a planar sensor (Li-Cor QuantumSA-190).
-PAR were recorded every minute to ensure that measurements in ambient light were performed under saturating irradiance, assuming that the onset of light saturation for coastal macroalgal communities is reached, on average, at 291 µmolphotons m-2 s-1 (Middelboe, Sand-Jensen, & Binzer, 2006).
-(Bordeyne, 2016)Benthic chambers were opened between two consecutive incubations to renew the ambient air.
+PAR were recorded every minute to ensure that measurements in ambient light were performed under saturating irradiance.
+That is PAR levels above the onset of light saturation which was previously determined to vary seasonally between 250 and 800 µmol m-2 s-1 for the F. vesiculosus community and between 200 and 500 µmol m-2 s-1 for the F. serratus community (Bordeyne, 2016).
+Benthic chambers were opened between two consecutive incubations to renew the ambient air.
 Gross community production (GCP) was calculated as the sum of NCP and CR.
 Metabolic rates were calculated according to the covering surface of incubation chambers (i.e. 0.09 m²) and expressed in carbon units (mg C m-2 h-1) assuming a molar volume of 22.4 L mol-1 at standard temperature and pressure and a molar mass of 12 g C molCO2-1.

 Macrobenthic community structure